CheyenneMDavid/foraging-link-ui/README.md

   editing and deleting features for admins, limited to posts they authored.
 This allows for quick edits without needing to access the backend for minor tasks.

+- Displays the total number of likes (`likes_count`) for each post.
+- When a user likes or unlikes a post, the `likes_count` dynamically updates without requiring a page refresh.
+This is achieved through state updates in the `PostPage` component, which interact with the backend API.

 #### Future Planned Features

 - Introduce a **moderator** tier of users with permissions greater than regular authenticated users.